-On November 1 – 2, in Mexico and parts of Latin America it is known as dia de los Muertos (Day of dead).
+On November 1 – 2, in Mexico and parts of Latin America, it is known as Dia de Los Muertos (Day of the dead).
 It is a day to remember and to honor close people who passed away.
 It is believed that at midnight on October 31 the Gates of Heaven open up and all the souls return to Earth to be with their families and to enjoy the festival, but only for 24 hours.
-Also, during this celebration in-home altars are made, which are full of flowers, peanuts, fruits, hot chocolate, tortillas and pan de muerto (bread of the dead).
-For the children souls families leave candies or toys, for the adult souls leave alcohol or cigarettes.
+Also, during this celebration in-home altars are made, which are full of flowers, peanuts, fruits, hot chocolate, tortillas and pan de Muerto (bread of the dead).
+For the children, souls families leave candies or toys, for the adult souls leave alcohol or cigarettes.
 Additionally, candles are burned to help souls to find a way home.

 Have you heard about Dracula?
 Halloween or as we can say “the day of Dracula” in Romania is celebrated in Bran Castle in Transylvania.
 There are hundreds of travel packages for parties at Dracula’s castle.

 In Japan “Obon Festival” also known as “Urabon” or “Matsuri” is celebrated, which is similar to Halloween.
-Although, the celebration is usually on July or August.
-During this festival a fire is lit everywhere just to show souls where their relatives can be found.
-Traditionally, areas where grave sites are, the pathway from the graces to the people’s home is swept clean and also a full house cleaning is made.
-Then an altar with various meals, “welcoming fire” are set next to the houses.
-On the last evening of the celebration “send off fires” are lit and all the spirits return to the graves.
+Although, the celebration is usually in July or August.
+During this festival, a fire is lit everywhere just to show souls where their relatives can be found.
+Traditionally, areas, where grave sites are, the pathway from the graces to the people’s home, is swept clean and also a full house cleaning is made.
+Then an altar with various meals, “welcoming fire” is set next to the houses.
+On the last evening of the celebration “send-off fires” are lit and all the spirits return to the graves.

 The only celebration in Japan which is on October is Kawasaki Halloween Parade just outside Tokyo.
-During this parade about 4000 Halloween enthusiasts from all other the world gather in Kawasaki.
+During this parade about 4000 Halloween enthusiasts from all other, the world gathers in Kawasaki.

-In the Philippines Halloween is called: Pangagaluluwa.
-During this celebration children go door to door offering songs in exchange for candies, money or food.
-It is believed that children sings for the souls who are in the purgatory to help them to go to heaven.
+In the Philippines, Halloween is called: Pangagaluluwa.
+During this celebration, children go door to door offering songs in exchange for candies, money or food.
+It is believed that children sing for the souls who are in the purgatory to help them to go to heaven.

-Chusok festival is similar to Halloween, at this time families thank to their spirits and ancestors for the fruits of their labor.
-Families pays their respect by making offerings of fruits and rice.
+Chusok festival is similar to Halloween, at this time families thank their spirits and ancestors for the fruits of their labor.
+Families pay their respect by making offerings of fruits and rice.

 The Awuru Odo Festival is to mark departed family members and friends return back to living.
-This celebration lasts 6 months!
-It is celebrated with music, feasts and masks before souls go back to the spirit world.
+This celebration lasts for 6 months!
+It is celebrated with music, feasts, and masks before souls go back to the spirit world.
 Although, this important festival happens only once every two years.